ashiq24/Fractals/README.md

 # Happy L Fractals
 A simple tool to draw fractal from it's L-system description.
+Easy to use and Easy to modify for your own application.
 ## dependencies
 Python 3.0 or above

 Tkinter

 Turtle

 ## Input Description

 Axiom: The initial string for the generation.

 Rules: A set of production rules.
 Rules are taken in form of Python Dictionaries.